jcma86/jcma86.github.io/_i18n/en/_posts/2023-04-08-leetcode-82-remove-duplicates-from-sorted-list-ii.md

 - `-100 <= Node.val <= 100`
 - The list is guaranteed to be **sorted** in ascending order.

-**Follow up:** Could you use search pruning to make your solution faster with a larger board?

 ## Solution
 ---
 We will use two pointers, one to explore each node, and one to keep tracking of the list and the element that points `next`.